-Bobbin Head track is a 5km, grade 3 hike located in the Ku-ring-gai Chase National Park, New South Wales.
-The hike should take around 2 hrs to complete.
+Bobbin Head track is a 5km, grade 3 hike in Ku-ring-gai Chase National Park, New South Wales.
+This hike typically takes 2 hours to complete.

 This walk from the Turramurra entry to Ku-ring-gai Chase National Park this is an alternative way to get down to Bobbin Head.
 This walk mostly follows the old road down to Bobbin Head starting along the flat management trail with its red dirt and high heath.
 About halfway along the track becomes steeper as it winds down the hill and then joins up with a bush track leading through the rocks to Warrimoo track which you then follow to Bobbin Head.